waltligon/orangefs/doc/pvfs2-faq.md

 This section covers issues related to the performance of PVFS.

-### I configured PVFS with support for multiple intercdonnects (e.g. Infiniband and TCP), but see low performance {#sec:multi-method-badperf}
+### I configured PVFS with support for multiple intercdonnects (e.g. Infiniband and TCP), but see low performance

 When multiple interconnects are enabled, PVFS will poll both interfaces.
 This gives PVFS maximum flexiblity, but does incur a performance penalty